brisfknibis/ibis-trackers/shadowPC.md

 ## 💡 Tips & Troubleshooting

 > ✅ **Free Version Works!**
-> VirtualHere is **free for one device**, which is perfect for forwarding your single NRF receiver.
+> VirtualHere is **free for one device**, which is perfect for forwarding your single nRF receiver.

 > 💻 **Run Everything on Shadow:**
 > SteamVR, VRChat, SlimeVR — all of it should be opened **only on Shadow PC**, never on your local machine.